-St Peters have a legal duty of care to ensure we maintain a safe environment for children.
+The Herts & Essex Multi-Academy Trust have a legal duty of care to ensure we maintain a safe environment for children.
 If we receive an allegation or concern relating to an incident that has happened when an outside individual or organisation are using our school premises, we will ensure that we follow our school's safeguarding and child protection procedures, which includes reporting allegations to the LADO, Children's Social Care and Police if a crime has been committed.

-It is the role of St Peters governing body to ensure any organisation that hires the school premises is compliant with the guidance set out in After-school clubs, community activities and tuition: safeguarding guidance for providers - GOV.UK (www.gov.uk) In particular we have embedded within our lease agreement with external organisations the standards and expectations for them to provide evidence and assurance of their safeguarding and child protection procedures.
+It is the role of The Herts & Essex Multi-Academy Trust governing bodies to ensure any organisation that hires the school premises is compliant with the guidance set out in After-schoolclubs, community activities and tuition: safeguarding guidance for providers - GOV.UK GOV.UK (www.gov.uk) In particular we have embedded within our lease agreement with external organisations the standards and expectations for them to provide evidence and assurance of their safeguarding and child protection procedures.
+See Appendix 7